xandersavvy/xandersavvy/README.md

  - ###  [Soulmate.Com 💒](https://github.com/xandersavvy/soulmate.com)

-Made this ans ubmitted as project when i learnt ABC's of HTML and CSS.
+Made this and submitted as project when i learnt ABC's of HTML and CSS.
 Static and poorly styled though.
 Made it using **HTML,CSS, Vanilla JS** (for form validation)

 - - - -